Like Bigger Peers, Tronc's Virginia Newsrooms Set To Unionize

 Tronc is the rechristened Tribune Publishing company, the newspaper spinoff of the old Tribune company.
 In its brief history, Tronc has witnessed successful union drives, first at the Los Angeles Times and later at the Chicago Tribune.

-At the LA Times, scandals over journalistic ethics knocked out an editor-in-chief and revelations over past workplace conduct sidelined the publisher.
+At the LA Times, scandals over journalistic ethics knocked out an editor-in-chief, and revelations over past workplace conduct sidelined the publisher.

 Management at Tronc vigorously fought the unionization drive in California, and its displeasure showed: Tronc sold the LA Times along with The San Diego Union-Tribune a few weeks later to Dr. Patrick Soon-Shiong, a Southern California billionaire and major investor in the company.